Deaths from drug overdose up 27% in Minnesota, COVID-19 restrictions to blame

 “With COVID there’s this terrible storm about lack of access to treatment medications, housing and treatment facilities,” said Dr. Ryan Kelly, an assistant professor of medicine at the University of Minnesota Medical School.
 “It made it more difficult to access those things and people died because of that.”

-The biggest discrepancy in risk is among individuals aged 15-24 –– they were 40 times more likely to die from an overdose than from COVID-19.
-Generally, on average, individuals age 54 and younger had about four times the risk of dying from overdose than from COVID-19.
+The biggest discrepancy in risk is among individuals aged 15-24.
+People in this group were 40 times more likely to die from an overdose than from COVID-19.
+Individuals aged 54 and younger had about four times the risk of dying from an overdose than from COVID-19.

 Source: Minnesota Department of Health

-From massive unemployment to loss in learning as well as increased deaths due to excessive alcoholism or drug abuse, COVID-19 restrictions have extended significant costs on young individuals.
-Young people have suffered heightened depression, stress, and anxiety and lost lifetime earnings due to heavily misguided policy.
+From massive unemployment to loss in learning as well as increased deaths due to excessive alcoholism or drug abuse, COVID-19 restrictions have imposed significant costs on younger individuals.
+The youth have suffered heightened depression, stress, and anxiety, and lost lifetime earnings due to heavily misguided policy.

-We should not be surprised as more evidence becomes available just how much harm the COVID-19 restrictions caused while providing very little benefit.
-But needless to say, for young people, the cure has indeed been worse than the disease.
+We should not be surprised, as more evidence becomes available, just how much harm the COVID-19 restrictions caused while providing little to no benefit.